 Immediately my DIY-inclined mind went to work, because I was not taking the vehicle to a mechanic over a broken oil dipstick.
 I could imagine a mechanic charging $100 or more for something like this.

-Thankfully, later on I was able to buy a new oil dipstick at an auto parts store for $10!
+Thankfully, later on I was able to buy a new oil dipstick for around $10!
 I brainstormed with my uncle on a quick fix, and we came up with an easy solution.

-You can see those steps in action by checking out my YouTube video below:
+You can see those steps in action by checking out my YouTube video above.